 Most of us will experience an episode of back pain at some point in our lives.
 However for some individuals, the pain is persistent and difficult to treat.
 There are many different underlying causes of back pain, so it’s important to establish the problem before a GP or back specialist can recommend treatment.

 Here’s a few reasons why treating back pain is so difficult.

 There’s a number of different types of back pain and it’s difficult to tell what patients are feeling.
 There is no test which can perfectly identify back pain and recognise if it relates to an underlying condition, so doctors often have to rely on descriptions of the pain.
 Someone with chronic back pain could be suffering from sciatica, a slipped disc or non-specific back pain and an accurate diagnosis could take some time.

-Lack of understanding for back pain treatment
+Lack of understanding for chronic back pain treatment

 Most people know that back pain is a common problem and that it often goes away on its own within a few weeks.
 The majority of sufferers manage the pain with painkillers – but don’t seek advice or treat the root cause of the pain.
 There isn’t enough awareness about the wide range of back pain treatments available, including manual therapy, physiotherapy and specific exercise and stretch programmes.

 Trial and error

 There is no one-size-fits-all treatment for general back pain, and people are likely to respond to different treatments.
 The back has many different muscles, joints and tissues so it can be hard to target the exact area which is causing the pain.
 There is always more than one option available, so if the first recommended treatment didn’t really have an effect, go back to your doctor and ask for something different.
 It’s trial and error for most people – sometimes a combination of treatments works well.